 How To Play Ping Pong: A Beginner’s Guide

 I’ve been playing table tennis for over a decade and still can’t get enough of this beautiful game.
 And I want to share this passion with you.
-Today, we are going to cover all of the basic elements you need to know as a beginner to kickstart your table tennis journey.
+Today, we will cover all of the basic elements you need to know as a beginner to kickstart your table tennis journey.

 What Equipment Do You Need?

 Like almost every sport, you must first acquire the equipment needed to enjoy it.
-In my opinion, ping pong is one of the cheapest sports out there and one of the most fun as well.
-There are only three basic items that you might have to purchase when it comes to learning how to play table tennis for beginners.
+There are only three basic items you must purchase when it comes to learning how to play table tennis for beginners.

 Ping Pong Paddles

 Watch the video for 5 great beginner and intermediate paddles under $55!

 You play table tennis by striking the ball with a paddle which is sometimes known as a bat or a racket depending on where you live.
 A ping pong paddle is made up of four different parts:

 - The handle – This is the part of the paddle that you hold.
 It can come in a variety of different sizes and shapes that can affect your gameplay.